tung/ruggrogue/book/field-of-view.md

 These two sights describe the visible area for columns 6 and 7.

 Now that we know about sights and slopes, we can now define the (potentially) visible tiles in a column as the tiles inside the list of sights for that column.
-We consider a tile as inside a sight if any part of its mid-line is inside the sight.
+We consider a tile as 'inside' a sight if any part of its mid-line is inside the sight.
 Fortunately, we don't have to calculate any line intersections to determine this.
 If we consider the starting tile as (0, 0) and our column numbers as x values, we just need to figure out the range of y values for a sight in that column.
 Here's the basic line equation: